oscarm417/oscarm417/README.md

 - 👋 Hi, I’m @oscarm417
-- 👀 Looking to build large, impactfull applications.
-- 📫 How to reach me at oscar.morals417@gmail.com
+- 👀 Founder of OpenBids, YardSmart, and NodeHub

 <!---